Using Color and Text

 Why isn't color enough?

 When color is the only indicator of meaning, information becomes inaccessible to someone who is low vision, colorblind or who has chosen to override screen colors on their monitor.

-Use clear labels and monochromatic colors.
+Use clear labels and distinguishable color combinations.

 What Not to Do